 Policy victories: Clawing back the clawbacks

-First Call coalition members were appreciative when the BC government eliminated the clawback of child support from single parents on income and disability assistance in September 2015, reducing the depth of poverty for more than 5,400 BC children annually.
+First Call celebrated the BC government ending the clawback of child support from single parents on income and disability assistance.
+This reduced the depth of poverty for more than 5,400 BC children annually in September 2015.

-At the same time, another 50 to 100 children benefited from the elimination of the clawback to the Canada Pension Plan (CPP) orphan’s benefit, from widowed welfare recipients when their disabled partners died.
+Another 50 to 100 children have benefited from the elimination of the clawback to the CPP orphan’s benefit.
+Widowed welfare recipients received this benefit when their disabled partners died.
 However, families are still fighting to stop the clawback of the CPP survivor’s benefit for spouses.

 There is still more work to do.
 Families like Neil and Jake continue to fight to stop the clawback of the CPP survivor’s benefit for spouses.

-“If I could keep the death benefits my wife earned, I would enroll my son in more things, buy him more clothes and not always pinch pennies.”
+“If I could keep the death benefits my wife earned.
+I would enroll my son in more things, buy him more clothes and not pinch pennies”

-This policy change means that, as of September 1, 2015, the government will finally stop picking the pockets of 5,400 of BC’s most vulnerable children.
-The average monthly child support payment in BC is just over $300, but for families living in the deep poverty caused by inadequate income or disability assistance rates, even being able to keep a modest $50 or $100 will make a big difference.
-This announcement means roughly $13.4 million will be going towards 5,400 of BC’s most vulnerable children!
+This policy change means that, the government will finally stop picking the pockets of 5,400 of BC’s most vulnerable children.
+The average monthly child support payment in BC is just over $300.
+For families living in deep poverty, even being able to keep $50 or $100 will make a big difference.
+This means roughly $13.4 million will be going towards 5,400 of BC’s children!

-This powerful impact is a clear example of why the First Call coalition advocates for change at the public policy level to improve the lives of children and youth.
+This is a clear example of why the First Call coalition advocates for change at the public policy level.
 Campaigns to change public policy aren’t won overnight – First Call has been calling for this change since 2007 – but when they are successful the widespread benefits are significant.

-This win also includes an end to the mandatory assignment of a parent’s maintenance rights, for example to seek court-ordered child support, to the ministry.
-Effective May 1, 2015, if a client would like ministry help with obtaining a maintenance order or written agreement, the client may voluntarily assign their maintenance rights to the ministry, but they are no longer required to assign these rights in order to be eligible to receive income assistance.
+This win also includes an end to the mandatory assignment of a parent’s maintenance rights.
+If a client would like ministry help with obtaining a maintenance order or written agreement, the client may voluntarily assign their maintenance rights to the ministry, but they are no longer required to assign these rights in order to be eligible to receive income assistance.
 There are criteria for income assistance recipients to meet to obtain this help.

 In this op-ed in the Province, End of Clawback Welcome News, First Call’s Adrienne Montani illustrates the importance of the policy change to single parents and their children.
 Special thanks to Rebecca Bodo for sharing her story.